mileweb/docs-content-ecp/en/docs/portal/accessing-portal/navigating-ui.md

 ## CNAMEs

-The [CNAMEs page](</docs/portal/cnames/managing-cnames.md>) allows you to create and manage the Canonical Name Record (CNAME) that allows the ECP to manage traffic routing for the application.
+The [CNAMEs page](</docs/portal/cnames/managing-cnames.md>) allows you to create and manage the Canonical Name Record (CNAME) that allows the ECP to manage traffic routing for your application.

 ## Image Registry